goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 15. Code Splitting

-- With code splitting, webpack allows us to split up bundle.js output into seperate individuale files and programmecally decide when to load up different pieces of bundle inside of our code base.
+- With code splitting, webpack allows us to split up bundle.js output into seperate individual files and programmecally decide when to load up different pieces of bundle inside of our code base.
 - In other words, we can control exactly when we load up different modules to show different code inside of our project.
 - Suppose in login screen, only minimum amount of JS is shown but after logged in, load the rest of JS.
 - System variable